 Is Maui the best island to visit in Hawaii?

-And if you’re interested in exploring the island’s natural beauty, you’ll be please to learn that Maui also offers a variety of outdoor activities that are sure to please any nature lover.
-This island features lush rainforests, dramatic waterfalls and incredible mountain peaks.
+And if you’re interested in exploring the island’s natural beauty, you’ll be pleased to learn that Maui also offers a variety of outdoor activities that are sure to please any nature lover.
+This island features lush rainforests, dramatic waterfalls, and incredible mountain peaks.

 Maui resort areas

 There are several different resort areas throughout the island, each with its own unique qualities.

 West Maui is a popular choice for many thanks to the beautiful sandy beaches.
 Especially Kaanapali, where a wonderful beach walk connects the beachfront hotels and restaurants, is a family-favorite.
 Stay at the recently renovated Kaanapali beach hotel.